Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 8. Instruction Set Architecture (ISA)

-CPUs are designed based on a specific instruction set architecture, which defines the set of instructions they can execute.
+CPUs are designed based on a specific instruction set architecture, which defines the instructions they can execute.
 Common examples include x86 (used in many personal computers), ARM (used in mobile devices and embedded systems), and RISC-V (an open-source architecture).

 9. Heat Management